edificeio/sijil.js/README.md

 ### Parser Service

-A ParserServices computes any logic provided in the translations.
+A ParserService computes any logic provided in the translations.

 - Input : 'raw' translation + parameters (Object or Array)
 - Output : 'compiled' translation

-The default provider instanciates a FragmentsParserService, which accepts the following syntax.
+The default provider instanciates a FragmentsParserService, which accepts the syntax described below.

 #### FragmentsParserService